Extend your student visa in the UK or continue to live in the UK as an EU / EEA national

 EU / EEA student nationals: We can assist with completing the Exit UK app process (we provide access to an Android device) and completing the online EU Settlement Scheme application form.
 We can also discuss the documents you should prepare and upload.

-Tier 4 visa applications: We have useful online resources that help you understand what money and documents you need to prepare for your visa application, what the visa application process is like when applying within the UK and how to complete the questions on the online visa application form.
+Student visa applications: We have useful online resources that help you understand what money and documents you need to prepare for your visa application, what the visa application process is like when applying within the UK and how to complete the questions on the online visa application form.

-You can also book an ISS Adviser appointment to have your application form and documents checked over before you submit.
 Please note that while we can offer assistance and support with preparing your visa application, it is your responsibility to ensure that you submit this in good time - it is important to check the date when your visa expires so you can prepare your application, gather your documents and make your application in time.

 It is particularly important to ensure you meet all UKVI document and maintenance requirements and to start preparing financial documents early.
 All visa applications must be submitted before your visa expiry date.